dme65/ssw_sphinx/notes.md

     ```
 9. This theme is pretty ugly, so show them how to switch html theme to sphinx_rtd_theme.
 10. Show them how to add another section
+11. Commit and push and show them what RTD looks like